 There are a number of essential vitamins and minerals which simply aren't present in sufficient quantities in meat.

 - It's proposed that cats in the wild eat their prey whole and derive these nutrients from the intestinal contents and organs, but there doesn't seem to be any real substantiation for this idea.
 To come anywhere near meeting the requirements for vitamins and minerals a meal would need to contain 25% organ meat.

 - There's a growing recognition in the scientific community of the importance of the symbiotic bacteria that live in the gut of all mammals.
 The "GI biome" is now recognized as both a major source of certain essential B-vitamins like biotin and an important part of the immune system.

 These intestinal flora need to be fed fiber to thrive, primarily available in plant sources.
 The only animal source of fiber might be chitin, found in insects and other "bug" type food.
 None of the advocates of the "prey model" include crickets or earthworms in their formulas and many ignore eggs, all of which undoubtedly were (and are) a very important part of the diet of cats in the wild.
 The apparent urge to browse on green matter, to eat dirt and to allow raw meat to partially decompose before eating it have also been ignored and left unstudied.

-Since there are no detailed studies of wild cats' feeding habits there's no real way to know what else may be missing in an artificial "prey-model" diet plan.
+Since there are no detailed studies of wild cats' feeding habits there's no way to tell what else may be missing in an artificial "prey-model" diet.

 Conjecture about the benefits of feeding raw may be considered purely ideological.
 Anecdotal testimonies about improvements following a switch to a raw diet don't prove that the raw state was responsible for the change, only that for whatever reason the new diet seems to work better.